RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/storage-setup.md

 > **NOTE**: CDI is a utility to import, upload, and clone virtual machine images for OpenShift Virtualization.
 The CDI controller watches for this annotation on the PVC and if found, it starts a process to import, upload, or clone.
 When the annotation is detected the `CDI` controller starts a pod which imports the image from that URL.
 Cloning and uploading follow a similar process.
 Read more about the Containerized Data Importer [here](https://github.com/kubevirt/containerized-data-importer).

-Basically we are asking OpenShift to create this Persistent Volume Claim and use the image in the endpoint to fill it.
+Basically, we are asking OpenShift to create this Persistent Volume Claim and use the image in the endpoint to fill it.
 In this case we use `"http://192.168.123.100:81/rhel8-kvm.img"` in the annotation to ensure that upon instantiation of the PV it is populated with the contents of a CentOS 8 (although it's labelled "rhel8") KVM image which can be later used as a backing store for a virtual machine.

 In addition to triggering the CDI utility we also specify the storage class that OCS/ODF uses (`ocs-storagecluster-ceph-rbd`) which will dynamically create the PV in the backend Ceph storage platform.
 Finally note the `requests` section - we are asking for a 40GB volume size.